 As the displacement situation in Syria is ongoing, such items often need replacement because they got lost, damaged, have exceeded their lifespan or were left behind.

 In 2017, UNHCR in Syria reached more than 3,500,000 vulnerable people with at least one Core Relief Item in 14 governorates.

 Across Conflict Lines

-In its eighth year,Within the overall 13.1 million people in need, there are 5.6 million facing particularly acute needs.
+Out of the current 13.1 million people in need, there are 5.6 million facing particularly acute needs.
 Amongst these, six population groups are deemed most vulnerable due to exposure to risk factors such as besiegement, hostilities, displacement and limited access to basic goods and services.

 In 2017, UNHCR participated in 16 inter-agency convoys through 29 rounds, delivering multi-sectoral humanitarian assistance to internally displaced people in 21 locations in five governorates (Rural Damascus, Damascus, Homs, Idleb, Deir-es-Zour).
-Through cross-line missions to hard-to-reach areas, 381,905 individuals were assisted.
+Through crossline missions to hard-to-reach areas, 381,905 individuals received assistance.

 A total of 56 cross-border convoys took place in 2017: 31 through the Bab Al Hawa crossing in Turkey and 25 through the Ramtha crossing in Jordan.
-These missions provided CRIs for 479,880 individuals in the Daraa, Quneitra, and Idlib governorates.
+These missions provided core relief items for 479,880 individuals in the Daraa, Quneitra, and Idlib governorates.

 Harsh winters are a serious challenge for many Syrians, especially in hard-fought and difficult-to-reach areas.
 In many places across the country, temperatures fall as low as minus 13 degrees Celsius.